mfutech/imap_sorter/README.md

 Having an independant program to sort a mailbox, whithout relying on a email client like outlook, thunderbird or eM client.

-It can be run on a regular basis an sort your inbox (at the moment only sort email in mailbox, but it is easy to change this beaviour.
+It can be run on a regular basis an sort your mailbox.
+Rules are based on IMAP standard filter, any folder can be sorted.
+Sorting rules can be tagged, for instance with daily, weekly, monthly or by type of messages (friends, newletters, updates, ...)

 ## How to